CodeYourFuture/syllabus/docs/js-core-3/week-1/lesson.md

 Debugging is a fact of life!
 Not everything will work the first time you do it and even when it does there will often be times when even if you feel like you've covered everything another bug may occur!

 **Task (5 Minutes)**
-In teams, the students should have quick discussion about the bugs that have occurred to them in the past.
+In teams, the trainees should have quick discussion about the bugs that have occurred to them in the past.
 When they finish the class should regroup and gather together all the different types of bugs that have happened to them.

 ### Types of Errors